bobafetthotmail/usb_watchdog/README.md

 # usb_watchdog
-scrupt to operate a USB-serial-based USB watchdog device
+script to operate a USB-serial-based USB watchdog device in OpenWrt